WebberZone/contextual-related-posts/readme.txt

 = How can I customise the output? =

-Several customization options are available via the Settings page in WordPress Admin.
-You can access this via <strong>Settings &raquo; Related Posts</strong>

-The plugin also provides you with a set of CSS classes that allow you to style your posts by adding code to the *style.css* sheet.

-The main CSS classes / IDs are:

-* **crp_related**: ID of the main wrapper `div`.
-This is only displayed on singular pages, i.e. post, page and attachment

-* **crp_related**: Class of the main wrapper `div`.
-If you are displaying the related posts on non-singular pages, then you should style this

-* **crp_title**: Class of the `span` tag for title of the post

-* **crp_excerpt**: Class of the `span` tag for excerpt (if included)

-* **crp_thumb**: Class of the post thumbnail `img` tag
+Contextual Related Posts is highly customizable.
+There are several configurable options in the Settings page and you can use CSS to customize the outputs.
+Learn more by reading [this article](https://webberzone.com/support/knowledgebase/customising-the-output-of-contextual-related-posts/).

 = How does the plugin select thumbnails? =

-The plugin selects thumbnails in the following order:
+If you enable thumbnails, the plugin will try to find the correct thumbnail in this order:

 1. Post meta field: This is the meta field value you can use when editing your post.
-The default is `post-image`
+The default is `post-image`.
+Change it in the Settings page

-2. Post Thumbnail image: The image that you can set while editing your post in WordPress &raquo; New Post screen
+2. Post Thumbnail image: The image that you can set under Featured Image

-3. First image in the post: The plugin will try to fetch the first image in the post
+3. First image in the post: The plugin will try to fetch the first image in the post.
+Toggle this in the Settings page

+4. First child image attached to the post

-3. Video Thumbnails: Meta field set by <a href="https://wordpress.org/extend/plugins/video-thumbnails/">Video Thumbnails</a>
+5. Video Thumbnails: Meta field set by [Video Thumbnails plugin](https://wordpress.org/plugins/video-thumbnails/)

+6. Site Icon: this is typically set using Customizer

-4. Default Thumbnail: If enabled, it will use the default thumbnail that you specify in the Settings screen
+7. Default Thumbnail: If enabled, it will use the default thumbnail that you specify in the Settings page

-= Manual install =
+= Template tags =

 The following functions are available in case you wish to do a manual install of the posts by editing the theme files.